artman/Signals/README.md

 }.filter { $0 == 1.0 }
 ```

-You can sample up subscriptions to throttle how often you're subscription is exectuded, regardless how often the `Signal` fires:
+You can sample up subscriptions to throttle how often you're subscription is executed, regardless how often the `Signal` fires:

 ```swift
 networkLoader.onProgress.subscribe(with: self) { (progress) in